-Lay out the tower sections in a line so that the lift point of the tower is roughly lined up even with the base pad.
+For 60'-140' towers, lay out the tower sections in a line so that the lift point of the tower is roughly lined up even with the base pad.
 The sections should provide a continuous lattice pattern.
-Orient the base section to allow easy access to the winch and disconnect attachment plates.
+Orient the base section to allow easy access to the disconnect attachment plate.